Identification of DEGs in LUAD

 DNA methylation level and mRNA expression of GNG7

-We further explored the relationship between DNA methylation level and mRNA expression of GNG7 using MethHC database.
-The results showed that the DNA methylation levels of GNG7 were significantly higher in 18 kinds of cancerous tissues than adjacent noncancerous tissues (Fig. 12).
-Furthermore, methylation level of the promoter and CpG Island region was negatively correlated with mRNA expression of GNG7 (Fig. 13).
+We further explored the relationship between DNA methylation level and mRNA expression of GNG7 using MethHC (A database of DNA Methylation and gene expression in Human Cancer) database.
+The results showed that the DNA methylation levels of GNG7 were significantly higher in 18 kinds of cancerous tissues than adjacent noncancerous tissues (Figure 12).
+Furthermore, methylation level of the promoter and CpG Island region was negatively correlated with mRNA expression of GNG7 (Figure 13).